wbzyl/nosql-tutorial/lib/views/why-mongo.md

 - one computer can read 30-35 MB/sec from disk
 - ~four months to read the web pages
 - ~1,000 hard drives just to store the web pages

-- even more to do something with the data
+**Even more to do something with the data.**

+*Good news:* same problem with 1000 machines, < 3 hours

+*Bad news:* programming work

+– communication and coordination
+– recovering from machine failure
+– status reporting
+– debugging
+– optimization
+– locality

+*Bad news II:*

+- repeat for every problem you want to solve

 Źródło: Jeff Dean, [Experiences with MapReduce, an Abstraction for Large-Scale Computation](http://www.cs.virginia.edu/~pact2006/program/mapreduce-pact06-keynote.pdf)